ctu-vras/touch-coder/README.md

 1. Open the extracted folder.
 2. Double-click on `LabelingApplication_version.exe` to launch the application.

+## Bugs

+  - Please select each parameter to "ON" atleast once.
+If they are not selected the .csv files for them are not created.
+Then export button doesnt work.

 ## Application Workflow

 1. **Extract the ZIP File:**